 Completing a practicum in place of employment is considered a last resort.
 It is possible to apply to complete practicum in a student’s place of employment if both the site and proposed practicum supervisor meet the necessary YU eligibility criteria, and the employer is agreeable.

-For those of you applying to complete practicum in your current place of employment, please remember that an organizational chart is required.
-This document is part of your Practicum Application and must be scanned with all the other forms for submission.
+For those students applying to complete practicum in their current place of employment, the student is required to submit both the completed Workplace Practicum Information and the Site’s Organizational chart.
+These documents will be a part of the Practicum Application and must be attached with all the other forms for submission of the practicum application.

 Click above to download YorkvilleU's MACP Practicum Requirement Chart which breaks down practicum hour requirements.